Shai-Koffman/binary_logger/README.md

 ### 4. Flexible I/O Handling
 - **Pluggable Handlers**: Implements the BufferHandler trait for custom I/O strategies
 - **Separation of Concerns**: Logger focuses on memory operations, handler manages I/O
-- **Compression Support**: Easy integration with LZ4 or other compression algorithms
+- **Compression Efficient**: Testing shows LZ4 to be very efficient in compressing the log buffers (To be sent over network or saved to files)

 ## How It Works